OwenBrush/object-oriented-programming-exercise/README.md

 - Abstraction & Encapsulation:
   - Code will be written with these principals in mind
 - Inheritance & Polymorphism:
-  - Player and Enemy objects will inherite from a common parent class, and have different behaviour upon hitting a wall.
+  - Player and Enemy objects will inherite from a common parent class, and have different behaviour.

 ![plot](class_map.png)